camelo-cruz/camelo-cruz/README.md

   My name is **Alejandra Camelo Cruz** and I'm a **Computational Linguist** and **Computational Scientist** from the University of Potsdam, Germany.
-I am interested in Machine Learning and NLP, Computational Linguistics, applications of Computer Science to Research and and underresourced languages - NLP.
-I am currently in charge of the computer base pre and postprocessing of the experiments in the [LeibnizDream](https://leibnizdream.eu) project of the [Leibniz Institute General Linguistics (ZAS)](https://www.leibniz-zas.de/de/) in Berlin, Germany.
+I am interested in Machine Learning and NLP, Computational Linguistics, applications of Computer Science to Research and and underresourced languages, NLP.
+I am currently an AI and ML engineer at Ista.
-- 📫 How to reach me: camelo.cruz@leibniz-zas.de

 ## ⚙️ Technologies & Tools